Victimless Leather: Related work and ideas

 The project also focuses on human consumption, highlighting that there are victims on every level of it, and that the boundaries between harm and benefit often are blurred.
 The French actress Brigitte Bardot strongly opposed hunting of animals for vanity and the commercial purpose of the skin.
 From an indigenous point of view, the context must be seen different.
-An Inuit hunts the seal and uses the whole body of the animal as a basic resource for his survival.
+An Inuk hunts the seal and uses the whole body of the animal as a basic resource for his survival.

 Similar to ethics like this, is the interest for artificial meat production due to reactions against the livestock sector because of health and environmental problems.
 A 2006 UN Food and Agriculture Organization FAO report pointed out the livestock sector as one of the most significant contributors to the most serious environmental problems like soil degradation and water pollution.
 And because of methane, it spews out more greenhouse gases into the atmosphere than transportation.